Wondering what to do in Sauble Beach? From beach days to waterfalls and local eats, explore the best Sauble Beach activities for a fun Ontario escape.

 There’s something about Sauble Beach that makes it impossible to rush.
 It’s the kind of place where every moment feels like summer, even if you’re just grabbing coffee or watching the sky change color.
 If you’re planning your visit and wondering what to do in Sauble Beach, here are some top picks to help you soak up the full vibe.

-Have a beach day at Sauble Beach
+Have a beach day at Saugeen Beach

 Let’s start with the obvious: the beach itself.
-Sauble Beach is one of the longest freshwater beaches in the world, stretching over 11 km along the shores of Lake Huron.
+Saugeen Beach is one of the longest freshwater beaches in the world, stretching over 11 km along the shores of Lake Huron.
 There’s plenty of space to throw down a towel, play beach volleyball, or just float the afternoon away.
 The water’s clear and shallow, perfect for families or anyone who just wants to wade in and relax.

 Catch a Lake Huron Sunset